MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/index-draft.md

                         </div>
                     </div>
                     <div class="cardText">
-                        <h3>Plan for Office 365</h3>
+                        <h3>Migrate to Office 365</h3>
-                <p>Get ready for Office 365 by learning more about subscriptions, licenses, tenants, and integration options.</p>
+                <p>Learn how to migrate your existing on-premises infrastructure to Office 365 and the Microsoft cloud.</p>
                     </div>
                 </div>
             </div>